Estimated reading time: 4 minutes

 What is a serif font?

 Serifs originate from carved inscriptions found engraved on historic buildings, bridges and gravestones.
-This historical association makes serif fonts ideal if you want to give your brand a traditional or well-established look.
+This historical association makes serif fonts ideal if you want to give your brand a traditional or well-established look

 Due to tradition and perceived readability, serif typefaces are commonly used in lengthy manuscripts, books, newspapers and magazines.
-Some believe that readability and reading speed of long passages is improved with serif fonts, as serifs help the eye travel across a line.
-Others believe that serif fonts improve readability since that’s what we’re most used to reading.
+Some believe that the readability and reading speed of long passages is improved with serif fonts, as serifs help the eye travel across a line.
+Others believe that serif fonts improve readability as that’s what we’re most used to reading.

 Where to use script fonts